Doing Business in Poland

 Poland is Europe’s sixth-largest economy, with a strong track record of economic growth.

 Whatever’s next for those doing business in Poland, the country undeniably remains an attractive location for international and domestic companies.
 Poland has strong links with neighbouring countries and a diverse economy with powerful industrial, agricultural, trade and financial sectors.

-Polish companies have experienced strong growth over the past few years.
-Under ‘usual’ circumstances, there is no reason why that would not have continued in 2020.
 In recent years, Poland has been an attractive location for companies wanting to expand their global footprint as well as domestic companies, an increasing number of which have been setting up in-country.
 Poland also has a strong track record of producing successful family-run and privately held businesses.

-Some businesses managed to do exceptionally well in 2020 and grew significantly, despite economic headwinds.
-Other companies were harder hit by lockdowns, but we don’t expect this will hamper growth in the long-term.
 Many of Poland’s many successful companies have rock-solid foundations, practices and operations, and are led by savvy owners who are well prepared to steer them through economic challenges.
 In the medium to long-term, we expect to see Polish businesses recover well.

 Operating in Poland

 While many companies want to take advantage of Poland’s economy, incorporating and managing a business isn’t without its complexities.
 Accounting, legal requirements, VAT, HR, payroll and tax reporting need to be considered when running a business.
 For anyone unfamiliar with running a corporate entity, handling business administrative aspects can feel overwhelming.